write a letter

 make a call

-Here are talking points on two critical bills before the Ohio Assembly.
+Here are talking points on three critical bills before the Ohio Assembly.

 Find contact information for legislators and legislative leaders at bottom of page.